 In this document, we "incorporate by reference" certain information we file with the SEC, which means that we can disclose important information to you by referring to that information.
-The information incorporated by reference is considered to be a part of this prospectus supplement.
-Any statement contained in a document incorporated by reference herein shall be deemed to be modified or superseded for all purposes to the extent that a statement contained in this prospectus supplement or in any other subsequently filed document that is also incorporated or deemed to be incorporated by reference, modifies or supersedes such statement.
-Any statement so modified or superseded shall not be deemed, except as so modified or superseded, to constitute a part of this prospectus supplement.
+The information incorporated by reference is considered to be a part of this prospectus.
+Any statement contained in this prospectus supersedes information incorporated by reference that we have filed with the SEC prior to the date of this prospectus.
 We incorporate by reference the documents listed below (other than any portions thereof that are not deemed "filed" with the SEC):

-- · Our Annual Report on Form 10-K for the year ended December 31, 2011 filed on March 30, 2012; - · Our Current Reports on Form 8-K filed on March 29, 2012, March 22, 2012, March 19, 2012, March 9, 2012 and January 6, 2012; - The description of our common stock contained in our Registration Statement on Form 8-A, filed on March 8, 2004 (File No. 000-50626), which incorporates by reference the description of the shares of our common stock contained in our Registration Statement on Form S-1 (File No. 333109653) filed on December 22, 2003 and declared effective by the SEC on March 17, 2004, and any amendment or reports filed with the SEC for purposes of updating such description; and - The description of our preferred stock contained in our Registration Statement on Form 8-A, filed on October 27, 2004 (File No. 000-50626), which incorporates by reference the description of the shares of our preferred stock contained in our Registration Statement on Form S-1 (File No. 333-119585) filed on October 7, 2004 and declared effective by the SEC on November 1, 2004, and any amendment or reports filed with the SEC for purposes of updating such description.
+- Our Annual Report on Form 10-K for the year ended December 31, 2011 filed on March 30, 2012; - · Our Current Reports on Form 8-K filed on March 29, 2012, March 22, 2012, March 19, 2012, March 9, 2012 and January 6, 2012; - Our Definitive Proxy Statement on Form DEF 14A filed on April 19, 2012; - The description of our common stock contained in our Registration Statement on Form 8-A, filed on March 8, 2004 (File No. 000-50626), which incorporates by reference the description of the shares of our common stock contained in our Registration Statement on Form S-1 (File No. 333-109653) filed on December 22, 2003 and declared effective by the SEC on March 17, 2004, and any amendment or reports filed with the SEC for purposes of updating such description; and - The description of our preferred stock contained in our Registration Statement on Form 8-A, filed on October 27, 2004 (File No. 000-50626), which incorporates by reference the description of the shares of our preferred stock contained in our Registration Statement on Form S-1 (File No. 333-119585) filed on October 7, 2004 and declared effective by the SEC on November 1, 2004, and any amendment or reports filed with the SEC for purposes of updating such description.